fabiogoro/audio/README.md

-# Audio project

-Web Audio and Cloud/P2P joining devices for making music.
+# Open Band / Banda Aberta

+This project consists in an application that allow people to create performances by their own, using their devices.

+Esse projeto consiste em uma aplicação web que permite pessoas criarem performances por si mesmas, usando seus celulares.

-# How to run
+# How to run / Como Rodar

-This project is written in plain html/javascript.
+This project is written in plain HTML/Javascript.
 To run this project just open it in your browser.

+O projeto é escrito apenas em HTML/Javascript.
+Para rodá-lo apenas abra em seu browser.

-# Dependencies
+# Dependencies / Dependências

 * WebAudio
 * JQuery